Erika (song)

 "Erika" (/de/), also known by its incipit "Auf der Heide" (On the Heath), is a German marching song with words and music by Herms Niel and published in 1938 during the Nazi regime.
 The song was then soon used as a soldier song by the Wehrmacht.
 According to British soldier, historian and author Major General Michael Tillotson, it was the most popular marching song in Germany during the Second World War.

 Origins

 The exact year of the song's origin is not known; often the date is given as "about 1930", but this has never been substantiated.
-The song was originally published in 1938 by the publishing firm Carl Louis Oertel in Großburgwedel, a village northeast of Hanover, Lower Saxony, but it had been popular prior to that.
+The song was originally published in 1938 by the publishing firm Carl Louis Oertel in Großburgwedel, a village northeast of Hanover, Lower Saxony.
+In an interview with Herms Niel in the Viennese newspaper: Das Kleine Volksblatt, Niel recounts that in the summer of 1938 he was suddenly inspired to write the song after an amusing misadventure during a walk where his dog encountered a wasp nest.

 Music

 "Erika" is both a common German female name and the German word for heather.
-After each line, and after each time the name "Erika" is sung, there is a three-beat pause, which is filled by the timpani or stamping feet (e.g. of marching soldiers), shown as (xxx) in the text below.
+After each line, and after each time the name "Erika" is sung, there is a three-beat pause, which is filled by the timpani or stamping feet (e.g., of marching soldiers), shown as (xxx) in the text below.